Mohit9912/Mohit9912/README.md

 ### 💡 I'm eager to work on new projects.
 - [ ] Creating an AI-powered application.
 - [ ] ML projects streamlining healthcare services
-- [ ] Contributing to a major open-source project.
+- [ ] automating healthcare service for faster services

 ### 🎸 Outside tech...
 I enjoy socializing with friends, playing video games 🎮, listening to music 🎧.